ossf/great-mfa-project/getting-yubikey-token-from-github.md

 Note that tokens are also called "security keys" or "keys".

 It's easy.
-First, go to the [OpenSSF & GitHub MFA Enablement Form](https://forms.gle/zYLbdmGsgAFbeZr26) to enter your validation code into. your eligibility to this program via a verification code.
+First, go to the [OpenSSF & GitHub MFA Enablement Form](https://forms.gle/zYLbdmGsgAFbeZr26) and enter the validation code given o you by OpenSSF.
+We'll check your eligibility to this program via this verification code.

-A few days later you will receive a coupon code via email that will allow you to get a [GitHub branded Yubikey from their shop](https://thegithubshop.com/products/github-branded-yubikey?_pos=1&_sid=4893867a7&_ss=r) for free.
+A few days later you will receive a coupon code via email from GitHub that will allow you to get a [GitHub branded Yubikey from their shop](https://thegithubshop.com/products/github-branded-yubikey?_pos=1&_sid=4893867a7&_ss=r) for free.